 What is Dual Credit in Washington?

 - College preparatory programs with exams provide an opportunity for students to enroll in high school courses for which a student may earn college credit dependent on the exam score earned through recognized standardized examinations.
-In Washington, college preparatory programs with exams include Advanced Placement, Cambridge International and International Baccalaureate.
+In Washington, the college preparatory programs with exams are Advanced Placement, Cambridge International and International Baccalaureate.
 For FAQs on college preparatory programs, click here.

 There are six dual credit programs in Washington:

 - Running Start (RS) is a concurrent enrollment program.
 Students enroll in college courses at a community or technical college or public, four-year university.
 The course is taught by college faculty.
 Students earn college and high school credit when they complete the course.
 The credit and grades students earn will be transcribed on their permanent college transcript.
 All of Washington’s public four-year college and universities accept Running Start credit.
 Three public four-year universities offer Running Start programs: Central Washington University, Eastern Washington University and Washington State University Tri-Cities.

 - College in the High School (CiHS) is a concurrent enrollment program.
 Students enroll in college courses at their high school.
 The course is taught by a high school instructor approved by the appropriate college/university academic leadership and who meets the minimum qualifications for instructors teaching the course on campus.
 Students earn college and high school credit when they complete the course.
 The credit and grades students earn will be transcribed on their permanent college transcript.
 All of Washington’s public four-year college and universities accept college credit earned through College in the High School coursework.
 Three public four-year universities offer College in the High School programs: Central Washington University, Eastern Washington University and University of Washington Seattle.